 - 1 Tablespoon lime or lemon juice

 - Pinch cayenne

-- Sliced green onion (optional)
+- Garnish: sliced green onion

 In medium skillet, cook bacon until crisp.
 Place on paper towel to absorb extra fat and let cool.
 Crumble and set aside.

 Place crab cakes in skillet and cook according to package directions.

 While crab cakes are cooking, make Hollandaise Sauce.
 Place crumbled bacon in blender along with egg yolks.
 Blend until bacon is all crumbs.

 Melt butter and, while blender is still on, add slowly to bacon-egg mixture.

 Add lime or lemon juice and pinch of cayenne and blend for just a few seconds.
 Done.